coder/coder/docs/CONTRIBUTING.md

 Use the following `make` commands and scripts in development:

-- `make dev` runs the frontend and backend development server
+- `./scripts/develop.sh` runs the frontend and backend development server
 - `make build` compiles binaries and release packages
 - `make install` installs binaries to `$GOPATH/bin`
 - `make test`